cszhilu1998/BracketIRE/README.md

 ## 1. Abstract

 It is highly desired but challenging to acquire high-quality photos with clear content in low-light environments.
 Although multi-image processing methods (using burst, dual-exposure, or multi-exposure images) have made significant progress in addressing this issue, they typically focus on specific restoration or enhancement problems, and do not fully explore the potential of utilizing multiple images.
-Motivated by the fact that multi-exposure images are complementary in denoising, deblurring, high dynamic range imaging, and super-resolution, we propose to utilize exposure bracketing photography to unify image restoration and enhancement tasks in this work.
+Motivated by the fact that multi-exposure images are complementary in denoising, deblurring, high dynamic range imaging, and super-resolution, we propose to utilize exposure bracketing photography to get a high-quality image by combining these tasks in this work.
 Due to the difficulty in collecting real-world pairs, we suggest a solution that first pre-trains the model with synthetic paired data and then adapts it to real-world unlabeled images.
 In particular, a temporally modulated recurrent network (TMRNet) and self-supervised adaptation method are proposed.
 Moreover, we construct a data simulation pipeline to synthesize pairs and collect real-world images from 200 nighttime scenarios.
 Experiments on both datasets show that our method performs favorably against the state-of-the-art multi-image processing ones.

 ## 2. Prerequisites and Datasets